-To do a transfer after March 5, you must go to the Shamrock Fitness Fair at the Oregon Convention Center on Friday, March 14 or on Saturday, March 15.
-Report to the Solutions table.
+To request a transfer after March 7: You must go to the Shamrock Fitness Fair at the Oregon Convention Center on Friday, March 17 or on Saturday, March 18.
+Bring your bib number to the Solutions table.
+If you don't have your bib number, go to the Will Call area nearby to pick it up and then go to the Solutions table.

 Yes.
 Running and walking to complete a distance is OK.
 In fact, mixing walking with running is a great way to improve your conditioning.
 Many Shamrock Run participants walk portions of the routes.

 But, if you want to walk an entire distance, then you must enter the 5k Shamrock Stride.
 Walking the entire distance in the 8k, 15k or Shamrock Half is not permitted.